OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 * Create one or more Web API methods that use information about the user that is extracted from the token; for example, a method that looks up the user's preferences in your hosted data base.
 (See **Using the SSO token as an identity** below.)
 Depending on your language and framework, libraries might be available that will simplify the code you have to write.
 * Get Microsoft Graph data.
 Your server-side code should do the following:

-    * Validate the access token (see **Validate the access token** below).
+    * Optionally, validate the access token (see **Validate the access token** below).
     * Initiate the “on behalf of” flow with a call to the Azure AD v2.0 endpoint that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
 In this context, the access token is called the bootstrap token.
-    * Cache the new access token that is returned from the on-behalf-of flow.
     * Get data from Microsoft Graph by using the new token.
+    * Optionally, cache the new access token that is returned from the on-behalf-of flow so that it an be reused in other calls to Microsoft Graph until it expires.

  For more details about getting authorized access to the user's Microsoft Graph data, see [Authorize to Microsoft Graph in your Office Add-in](authorize-to-microsoft-graph.md).

 #### Validate the access token

-Once the Web API receives the access token, it must validate it before using it.
+Once the Web API receives the access token, it can validate it before using it.
 The token is a JSON Web Token (JWT), which means that validation works just like token validation in most standard OAuth flows.
 There are a number of libraries available that can handle JWT validation, but the basics include:

 - Checking that the token is well-formed
 - Checking that the token was issued by the intended authority